Get in touch with an expert at 800-880-4479

 Finding Memory Games that Feel Right

 Caregivers and family members can support participation by setting routines, joining in, and celebrating progress rather than focusing on performance.
+Over time, making cognitive activities part of everyday life can help older adults maintain confidence, support daily independence, and continue aging in place for as long as possible.

 Shop the story